sauce-archives/isign/README.rst

 How to get started
 ------------------

-Ensure `openssl` is at version 1.0.1j or better.
-Use `openssl version` to check.
+Ensure `openssl <https://www.openssl.org>`__ is at version 1.0.1j or better.

+You'll probably want `libimobiledevice <http://www.libimobiledevice.org/>`__, so you can try installing your re-signed apps.

 You'll need an Apple Developer Account.
 Obtaining everything you need is beyond the scope of this documentation, but if you're already making apps and running them on real iOS devices, you have everything you need.
-At the end of this process, you should have a key and certificate in Keychain Access, and a provisioning profile associated with that certificate, that you can use to sign iOS apps for one or more of your own iOS devices.
+You should have a key and certificate in Keychain Access, and a provisioning profile associated with that certificate, that you can use to sign iOS apps for one or more of your own iOS devices.

-**Caution** We're going to be exporting important and private information out of Keychain Access.
+**Caution:** We're going to be exporting important and private information out of Keychain Access.
 Keep these files secure, especially your private key.

 First, make the .isign directory: